Lab 01: Dealing with Spatial Data in Python

 osm.get_boundaries()

+Try them yourselves!
+You might consider using them in your dissertation project too.
 Here, let’s extract the road network at Bristol from OSM:

 bristol_roadnetwork = osm.get_network()